SOLVE-IT-DF/solve-it-examples/README.md

 This (in progress) example illustrates how a domain within digital forensics can be taken, and the knowledge based used to isolate the techniques used within that area.

 ## Use of other organizational schemas
-This example shows how the techniques can be reorganized by whatever schema or process model you want.
+This example shows how the techniques can be reorganized by whatever schema or process model is required.
+See full example [here](reorganization_of_techniques).